DensityCo/charts/README.md

 ReactDOM.render(<MyChartComponent oneProp="foo" />, document.body);
 ```

-### Whoa.
-How would I create a react / angular / vue / some other framework-bsed chart?
+### How would I create a react / angular / vue / some other framework-based chart?
 Here's a react example.
 These concepts should translate to any other framework.
 ```javascript
 import * as React from 'react';